 Dreaming of a new veg patch?
 Whether you dream of a French-style potager or Victorian-style rows, prepare the plot well, give each plant room to grow to the best it can be and a vision of abundant veg can be yours.

 You can start a new veg plot at any time of the year, but starting it in autumn means you’ll have plenty of time to do the planning and ground work so it’ll be ready for planting in spring.

 Here are our tips for creating your own veg plot.

 Some veg prefer dappled shade, but most like sun.
 No crops will grow under a tree or in deep shade.
 Pick an area that’s level and sheltered from the worst of the wind.
 Access to a tap or a water butt cuts down trips with a watering can.

 Drawing out a plan helps iron out glitches early.
 Plan beds in groups of four to make it easier to rotate your veg around the plot, so that pests and diseases don’t build up.
 You can include flowers for cutting, too, such as gladioli, sunflowers and sweet peas.

 Deal with weeds

 Clear perennial weeds like couch grass and bindweed before you plant.
 You can tackle weeds without chemicals, by digging, but it takes effort.
+Keep a close eye for any emerging weeds you may have missed.
 Discover five ways to deal with weeds.